KacperLewicki/Invoices_Finance/README.md

-# Invoices Finance App - Project
+# Invoices Finance App - Project - Pre-Production
 # Introduction
 The Invoices_Finance_App_Website project is a web application designed for invoice management.
 This application facilitates the retrieval of invoices from an external API and displays them on a dedicated subpage.
 The project is currently under development, with plans for further expansion of its features.